What is HOPE(S)

 Hopes_CEO_screengrab.jpg Hopes_Gavin_Harding.jpg

 Left: CEO Prof Joe Rafferty CBE.
-Right: Gavin Harding MBE, NHE England advisor and expert by experience.
+Right: Gavin Harding MBE, NHS England advisor and expert by experience.

-October 2023: Mersey Care is pleased to have received a major award from the Restraint Reduction Network for HOPE(S) as the best initiative of the year.
+Mersey Care was pleased to receive a major award from the Restraint Reduction Network for HOPE(S) as the best initiative of the year 2023.
 It recognises that this programme is delivering results across the country as we work with a range of providers, experts by experience and of course many service users, who are now able to move on from long term segregation.

 The model describes: